Prathmesh0312/Task_04_Descriptive_Stats/README.md

  Dataset Source:
 [Kaggle - IPEDS American University Data](https://www.kaggle.com/datasets/sumithbhongale/american-university-data-ipeds-dataset)

  **Note**: Per project guidelines, the dataset is not included in this repository.
-Butit can be downloaded manually from the above URL.
+But it can be downloaded manually from the above URL.

 ---

-## How to Use the modular system
+## How to Use the Modular System

 Each script can be run standalone and accepts the following inputs: